kubeflow/website/content/en/docs/components/pipelines/sdk/component-development.md

 parser = argparse.ArgumentParser(description='My program description')
 # Paths must be passed in, not hardcoded
 parser.add_argument('--input1-path', type=str,
-  help='Path of the local file containing the Input 1 data.') parser.add_argument('--output1-path', type=str,
+  help='Path of the local file containing the input_1 data.') parser.add_argument('--output1-path', type=str,
-  help='Path of the local file where the Output 1 data should be written.') parser.add_argument('--param1', type=int, default=100,
+  help='Path of the local file where the output_1 data should be written.') parser.add_argument('--param1', type=int, default=100,
   help='The number of lines to read from the input and write to the output.') args = parser.parse_args()